ReRand/RENTED/README.md

-# RbxRented
+# Rented
-Open source repo for the ReRand Roblox game "Rented"
+Open source repository for the ReRand Roblox game "Rented"